 Optimise for voice search

 Siri (Apple), Google Home and Alexa (Amazon Echo) are all popular voice search assistants.
-According to Comscore, 50 % of all searches in 2020 will be voice searches.
+According to Comscore, 50 % of all searches this year will be voice searches.
 We are clearly towards the end of the transition and adjustment phase with voice search and just like smartphones, voice search is fast becoming a daily part of our lives, replacing the traditional way of searching using a keyboard.

 So how do you take advantage of voice search?
 The vast majority of voice searches are question based so Google will prefer to select a page that contains both he question and answer.
 This is where a good old-fashioned FAQs page can really help your site perform well for voice related searches.